parrt/cs652/lectures/gc.md

 ![gc before](images/gc2.gif)

-GC often implicitly assumes that the objects in memory are typed so you know how to find the pointers within, say, an AST node.
+GC often implicitly assumes that the objects in memory are typed so you know how to find the pointers within, say, a parse tree node.
 This does not mean that GC only works in interpreters--compiled languages such as C++ can store runtime type information now.

 Further, w/o type information you can still do *conservative collection*.
 If it looks like a pointer, assume it is.
 That unfortunately leaves some objects around because you still (erroneously) think you have a pointer to those objects (in fact they are probably just integers).
 Java has lots of type information in the objects as well as the bytecodes that operate on data, hence, does not have to be conservative in general.
-Conservative is bad in my opinion since "conversative GC implies leaking memory".
+Conservative collection is bad in my opinion since "conversative GC implies leaking memory".
+The opposite of conservative collection is a *precise collector*.

 [Important terms defined](http://www.iecc.com/gclist/GC-algorithms.html)

 ## Common Strategies

 There are two main user-perspective categories of GC: *disruptive* and *nondisruptive* (often called *pauseless*).
 I can remember LISP programs halting in the middle and saying "Sorry...garbage collecting...".
 Ack!
-A disruptive GC is one that noticeably halts your program and usually means it's doing a full collection of a memory space and literally turning off your program for a bit.
-If you interleave little bits of collection alongside the running program, you call it an incremental collector; if it runs at the same times as the program, you call it a *concurrent* collector.
+A disruptive GC is one that noticeably halts your program and usually means it's doing a full collection of a memory space and literally turns off your program for a bit.
+If you interleave little bits of collection alongside the running program, you call it an *incremental collector*.
+If it runs at the same times as the program, you call it a *concurrent* collector.
 These collectors are a lot harder to implement because you must deal with the program altering data structures while the collector sniffs the structures.
 If you are building a real-time system, however, incremental collectors are pretty much a requirement.

 ### Reference Counting